callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 ## 1 Regal Place, Old Montague Street

-When Louis married Annie Levy at the East London Synagogue in 1910, the residence, they were both living at 1 Regal Place.
+When Louis married Annie Levy at the East London Synagogue in 1910, they were both living at 1 Regal Place.
 This is an address my Mum told me about as she also lived there with her parents and Hannah when she was very young.
-Hannah had moved to 1 Regal Place sometime after Eva was born in 1907, and before Louis and Annie's wedding in September 1910.
+Hannah must have moved to 1 Regal Place sometime after Eva was born in 1907, and before Louis and Annie's wedding in September 1910.

 {% include image.html url="/images/1909/NEWS-19090206-Tower_Hamlets_Independent_and_East_End_Local_Advertiser-Page_5.png" dimensions="width='100%'" caption="Midnight Fatality at Whitechapel" %}